Who is Einzelgänger?

 Personally, I’m very much “in search of”, meaning that, no, I haven’t figured it all out :).
 I’d say that Einzelgänger is as well as my book Unoffendable are products of a personal quest.

 Second of all, I love writing and video editing, which is the reason I chose YouTube as my medium.
-Over the years I have published a collection of articles in newspapers and magazines and created two documentaries.
-For me, Einzelgänger is the ultimate outlet for combining my expertise, skills, and passion.
+Over the years I have published a collection of articles in newspapers and magazines and created two short documentaries.
+For me, Einzelgänger is the ultimate outlet for combining my expertise, skills, and interests.

 Words of caution